1technophile/OpenMQTTGateway/docs/README.md

 ## Overview

-OpenMQTTGateway act as a WIFI or Ethernet gateway between your 433mhz/315mhz/Infrared devices and a MQTT broker.
+OpenMQTTGateway act as a WIFI or Ethernet gateway between your 433mhz/315mhz/Infrared/BLE/GSM/GPRS devices and a MQTT broker.

-The MQTT broker can connected to your favorite home automation controller (Home Assistant, Openhab, Domoticz) or NodeRED, as long as it supports MQTT the system can talk to the gateway and by the way your different devices on both directions.
+The MQTT broker can be connected to your favorite home automation controller (Home Assistant, Openhab, Domoticz) or NodeRED, as long as it supports MQTT, the system can talk to the gateway and by the way your different devices on both directions.

 It can be installed on:
 * Arduino uno(limited)/mega(advised) + W5100